Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 3. Is day trading considered a form of gambling?

-Day trading focuses on profiting from tiny price fluctuations inside a day.
+Day trading focuses on profiting from tiny price fluctuations within a day.
 As a result, some people think of it as gambling rather than investment.
 I believe, though day trading is volatile, it does not mean that it is gambling, it is just a trading style.

 4. Can you day trade with $100?